-The expected volatility reflects the assumption that the historical volatility over a period similar to the life of the options is indicative of future trends, which may not necessarily
+The expected volatility reflects the assumption that the historical volatility over a period similar to the life of the options is indicative of future trends, which may not necessarily be the actual outcome.

-The Holding Company will be responsible for settlement and the Company do not have any responsibility for settlement of 2021 Incentive Award Plan (Incentive Plan introduced classified as an equity settled share based payment.
+The Holding Company will be responsible for settlement and the Company do not have any responsibility for settlement of 2021 Incentive Award Plan (Incentive Plan introduced by Holding Company.
+Therefore, the Incentive Plan has been classified as an equity settled share based payment.
 The Holding Company did not recharge cost associated with Incentive Plan granted to the employees of the Company.
-The grant of the company are recognised as employees' expenses, over vesting period, with corresponding credit being recognised as "Contribution from Holding Company".
+The grant date fair value of Incentive plan related to employees of the Group are recognised as employees' expenses, over vesting period, with corresponding credit being recognised as "Contribution from Holding Company".